translate/pootle/docs/server/commands.rst

 are a couple more options to control how email will be sent:

   * ``--bcc``: allows manually specifying BCC recipients.
-  * ``--debug-send-to``: manually overrides who the invoice will be sent to.
-It omits sending copies to anyone.
-This can be useful for debugging.
+  * ``--override-to``: manually overrides who the invoice will be sent to.
+This is a debugging feature, and it omits sending copies to anyone plus enables extra output in email messages when using the default templates.

 .. _commands#running: